skolk/fob-all-the-things/README.md

 # Outline
 The FATT framework's design intent is to be a platform to allow different code bases, hardware, and oversight for communities to grant access and track user resources; this is determined by establishing core use cases; divergent points, and convergence points.

-For instance it is a goal of FATT to have third party and local database access. (such as AWS vs a local RaspberryPi)

 ## Hardware:
-At the core of FATT is the key fob, a RFID tag that communicates with a RFID reader easily connected to a USB into a Raspberry Pi 3B.
-The Fob is core to the system, how everything else happens is to support the space ensuring that the system is reliable and secure.
+At the core of FATT is the key fob, a RFID tag that communicates with a Raspberry Pi 3B.
+How everything else happens is to support the space ensuring that the system is reliable and secure.

 Because Raspbarry Pi's communicate on 3.3v logic, and the majority of industrial system are based on 12V or higher a logic stepper is necessay to engage with both electro mechanica system, the RFID communication, and Relays invovled.